bifurcationkit/BifurcationKit.jl/README.md

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/#The-Swift-Hohenberg-equation-on-the-GPU-(non-local)-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

+## Support and citation
-**If you use this package for your work, we ask that you cite the following paper!!
-Open source development strongly depends on this.
-It is referenced on HAL-Inria as follows:**
+If you use this package for your work, we ask that you cite the following paper.
+Open source development as part of academic research strongly depends on this.
+Please also consider starring this repository if you like our work, this will help us to secure funding in the future.
+It is referenced on HAL-Inria as follows:

 ```
 @misc{veltz:hal-02902346,